This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Dog Temperament and Handling

-- Anxious dogs displaying grooming anxiety may need calming methods or even a muzzle.
+- Anxious dogs may tremble or resist; calming methods or a muzzle can help.

-- Aggressive behavior from pets with special needs tests a groomer’s expertise in dog temperament.
+- Aggressive behavior often tests a groomer’s skill in managing special needs.

 Type of Grooming Service